josyb/recurse/README.md

 It looks more complicated than the simple VHDL functions we defined earlier, but it matches up to the construct in the paper.

+The VHDL (or Verilog, you choose) conversion results in this schematic:
 ![The Pipelined Recursion (Rule Set B)](/sumbits-recursive-B-pipelined-no-enable-cropped.png/)

 Let's inspect the source: